-Whether it comes from the pipeline or from LNG, the region's capacity to supply natural gas will need to be augmented to keep up with growing baseload and peak demand.
-ISO New England reports that there is adequate, but not ample, pipeline capacity for the next five years, although they are concerned about the potential short-term impacts of a very cold winter in 2005-2006.
-Over the next five years, some incremental new supply may come in the form of liquefied natural gas imports, but this can't be counted on due to ongoing difficulties and delays in siting these facilities.
+Whether it comes from the pipeline or from LNG, the region's supply of natural gas will need to be augmented to keep up with growing baseload and peak demand.
+ISO New England reports that there is adequate, but not ample, pipeline capacity for the next five years, although they are concerned about the potential short-term impacts of cold winters.
+Over the next five years, some incremental new supply may come in the form of liquefied natural gas imports, but ongoing difficulties and delays in siting these facilities mean this supply is not guaranteed.
 Meanwhile, more and more demands are competing for the existing capacity, as other regions and countries also increase their use of natural gas.
 Under these circumstances, prices are likely to continue to rise, and capacity constraints may worsen.

-Since impact of natural gas dependence on reliability essentially stems from an imbalance of supply and demand, there are two options for resolving the issue-increasing supply or reducing demand.
+Since the effect of natural gas dependence on reliability essentially stems from an imbalance of supply and demand, there are two options for resolving the issue-increasing supply or reducing demand.
 States that wish to increase supply could provide financial incentives to increase pipeline capacity, liquefied natural gas facilities, or natural gas storage capability, or they could change the oversight process to make it easier to site new infrastructure in their communities.
 States that wish to reduce demand could restrict how natural gas is used, promote natural gas conservation or efficiency, or find ways to increase its price to end consumers.
-A challenge for state governments, however, is that states are not the sole or even primary decision-makers on many of these matters of policy.
+A challenge for state governments, however, is that states are not the sole or even primary decision makers on many of these matters of policy.
 The Federal Energy Regulatory Commission, for example, regulates natural gas facility siting and the terms and conditions of its interstate trade.
 As a result, the solution to the region's growing natural gas dependence will likely require coordination and compromise among the states, the federal government, and the energy business community.